Winterswijkse berg FKT and Easter challenge

 The challenge was simple: Carry 80 dark chocolate Easter eggs up 13m of elevation.
 One by one.
 Wearing bunny ears.

-Why would anyone want to do the same hill 80 time, you may ask?
+Why would anyone want to do the same hill 80 times, you may ask?
 I assumed it was for the same reason people do 24-hour races: Transcendence, a sense of calm and a deep understanding of what one is capable of.

 My personal motivation was mostly to do my running club’s Easter challenge: Complete any activity with 500m meters of elevation or more.
 Not being someone to waste an opportunity, I added a bit of flair and decided to do it on an official FKT vertical kilometer course.

-The FKT route, Winterswijkse Berg, seemed like the perfect place to travel to avoid any contact with other humans.
+The FKT route, Winterswijkse Berg, seemed like the perfect place to travel to avoid any contact with other humans during the Covid19 epidemic.
 If only I had known how true that would turn out to be.

 After driving around a deserted caravan lot next to the berg, I finally decided to park the car in this extremely uncrowded parking.

 I wanted to make a time-lapse of the attempt because it seemed like a waste to do 80 hill repeats on your own with no one to see you doing them, wearing bunny ears.
 But I wasn’t sure if I could safely leave a phone on a tripod on one end of the course.

 I quickly realised two things; firstly this was Winterswijk and there was hardly anyone around to steal a phone and secondly, the hill was so short, I would be able to see my phone the whole time.